Enumerative geometry via the moduli space of super Riemann surfaces: Moduli space of super hyperbolic surfaces

-In this section we describe Mirzakhani's recursive relations between volumes of moduli spaces of hyperbolic surfaces and her proof of the Kontsevich-Witten theorem.
-This will be useful for the proofs of Theorem~\ref{main} and Corollary~\ref{thetakdv} which follow Mirzakhani's arguments closely.
+In this section we describe Mirzakhani's recursion relations between volumes of moduli spaces of hyperbolic surfaces \cite{MirSim} and the generalisation of Mirzakhani's argument by Stanford and Witten \cite{SWiJTG} who derive the recursion \eqref{volrecWP} via the volumes of moduli spaces of super hyperbolic surfaces.
+We also describe Mirzakhani's proof of the Kontsevich-Witten theorem since the proof of Theorem~\ref{main} follows Mirzakhani's arguments closely.